-Dr. Enrique Rozengurt, director of CURE and chief of research for the Vatche and Tamar Manoukian Division of Digestive Diseases, is also director of the Signal Transduction Gastrointestinal Cancer Laboratories.
+Dr. Enrique Rozengurt, director of CURE, is also director of the Signal Transduction Gastrointestinal Cancer Laboratories.
 His current focus is on signal transduction pathways leading to proliferation in normal and cancer cells.

 The research activities promote the identification of extracellular factors and intracellular signal transduction pathways that stimulate cells to divide.
 For example, Dr. Rozengurt discovered that neuropeptides (peptides of the bombesin family - found in the central and peripheral nervous system of amphibians) that act as molecular messengers in a rich network of information exchange throughout the organism are potent cellular growth factors for multiple cell types in culture and function as autocrine/paracrine mitogens (chemical cells that induce cell division) for human cancer cells.